jl777/SuperNET_API/README.md

 ./SNapi "{\"plugin\":\"InstantDEX\",\"method\":\"allexchanges\"}"
 ```

 You can change any of the html or JS files and just refresh to test it.
-After the first clone, just a git pull and refresh the page.
+After the first clone, just do a git pull and refresh the page.

 To recompile the pexe files from scratch, you need to setup a nacl_sdk toolchain (https://developer.chrome.com/native-client/sdk/download) and copy the toolchain directory into the SuperNET_API directory.
 From there make will recompile, make serve will recompile and launch httpd.py localhost server.